 - Intrepid Edge

 - Minecto Pro

 The main difference is with Minecto Pro or anything containing the cyantraniliprole family, Dr. Hudson says has a long residual.
 Could be a month?
 It is more expensive though.
 I think catching them early, Dimlin and Intrepid is fine.

-Asian Ambrosia Beetle – Though numbers are not high this year, the beetle tends to have two spikes: 1) Feb/March then again April/May.
-Most important on first year tree.
+Asian Ambrosia Beetle – According to UGA Pecan Team , Ambrosia beetle numbers are not as high this year, but they tend to have two spikes in activity: 1) Feb/March then again April/May.
+This pest can be bad on first year trees.

-Pecan Leaf Phylloxera – These are tiny, aphid-like insects that cause the warts on the leaves.
-Usually they are found in orchards that are a lot older.
-There are 3 or so species.
-Some cause the warts on the leaves and others cause the warts on the stems.
-Since I have been in Extension, they generally say the stem phylloxera is worse and may hurt yield.
-Leaf phylloxera isn’t as serious, but if left unchecked does get worse.
-So overall, a grower needs to do something for it.
+Pecan Leaf Phylloxera – I have been getting questions and discussion about phylloxera in Colquitt County.
+These are tiny, aphid-like insects that cause the warts on the leaves.
+Usually they are found in older, mature orchards.
+There are numerous species of phylloxera, some cause the warts on the leaves and others cause the warts on the stems.